gschmutz/stream-processing-workshop/04-producing-consuming-kafka-with-nifi/README.md

 ### Create the Kafka topic

 First create the target Kafka topic.
-The Kafka cluster is configured with auto.create.topics.enable set to false, so topics must be created explicitly:
+The Kafka cluster is configured with `auto.create.topics.enable` set to `false`, so topics must be created explicitly:

 ```bash
 docker exec -ti kafka-1 kafka-topics \